Smart Cities Mobility Data: Urban Planner Guide

 Frequently Asked Questions

-What granularity do agencies actually use — block group, tract, or ZCTA?
+What granularity do agencies use — block group, tract, or ZCTA?

 How do agencies handle small-cell suppression?